 34. Warm Lemon Water

 Citrus fruits like lemon are rich in vitamin C, which helps prevent and treat anemia.
 You can start your new day with a cup of warm lemon water added some honey.
-Actually, this simple home remedy is considered as one of the greatest ways on how to treat anemia at home that you should try out!
+Actually, this simple home remedy is considered as one of the greatest ways on how to treat anemia in adults and babies at home that you should try out!

 35. How To Treat Anemia – Drumsticks